-Master of Science in Security Studies, Graduate Certificate in Security Studies
+Graduate Certificate in Security Studies, Master of Science in Security Studies

 Security Studies is an interdisciplinary approach to examining domestic and international aspects of threats and governmental responses.
 In addition to the contribution of the traditional liberal arts disciplines of Political Science, Sociology, History, and Geography, this program of study involves courses from other colleges: the College of Human Ecology (Criminal Justice); College of Health and Human Performance (Environmental Health); and the College of Technology and Computer Science (Emergency Planning and Information Security).